-- c. identifies the constant of proportionality in tables, graphs, equations, diagrams, and verbal descriptions of proportional relationships - d. represents proportional relationships by equations - e. uses proportional relationships to solve multistep ratio and percent problems (e.g., simple interest rates, commissions, percent increase or decrease, percent error) - f. analyzes the connections between proportional relationships, lines, and linear equations - g. uses similar triangles to explain why the slope is the same between any two distinct points on a nonvertical line in the coordinate plane and graphs and analyzes linear equations
+- e. explains and analyzes the relationships between graphs of proportional relationships in terms of the situation represented by the relationship - f. uses proportional relationships to solve multistep ratio and percent problems (e.g., simple interest rates, commissions, percent increase or decrease, percent error) - g. analyzes the connections between proportional relationships, lines, and linear equations - h. uses similar triangles to explain why the slope is the same between any two distinct points on a nonvertical line in the coordinate plane and graphs and analyzes linear equations